Ruzovej/cxxet/README.md

 Maybe create github issues for those?

 * benchmarking
-  * try reimplementing the `cxxst::marker` to don't hold all the data, but "save" them immediately and update end time on `submit`/d-ror (by holding only pointer to this particular record)
+  * try reimplementing the `cxxet::marker` to don't hold all the data, but "save" them immediately and update end time on `submit`/d-ror (by holding only pointer to this particular record)
 * add more output formats (e.g. implied by this conversation: <https://chatgpt.com/share/681b2833-c728-8003-9e28-a4e1c1c35196>)
   * read e.g. <https://www.chromium.org/developers/how-tos/trace-event-profiling-tool/> and fix how it's saved -> e.g. ~~"stacked" markers are properly displayed~~
 * [TODO.md](doc/TODO.md)